Agent skills

 thirdeye skill install .claude/skills # custom parent dir

-thirdeye skill install --only use-thirdeye-evals # just one
+thirdeye skill install --only thirdeye-review # just one

 Skills install as symlinks pointing at the bundled skill content inside the installed thirdeye package.
 So when you upgrade thirdeye (brew upgrade thirdeye or pipx upgrade thrdi), the skill content refreshes automatically in every repo that has them installed — no per-repo reinstall required.